jkingsDigiPen/DiabloSimulator/README.md

 # DiabloSimulator
 A text-based WPF program with lots of RNG that simulates the "kill monsters, get loot" core loop of Diablo.
+The player will be able to perform the following actions:

+* Explore areas in the world of Sanctuary, both overworld and dungeons.
+Colorful descriptions will be used to convey the world around them.
+* Encounter NPCs, monsters, and other events.
+Encounters are randomly generated, monster power can scale with the player's level.
+* Fight monsters.
+In the interest of conserving scope, there is no plan to incorporate custom class skills; combat will consist only of attacks with the currently equipped weapon, and defending, which has a chance to prevent the monster from dealing any damage and regenerating some health.
+* Acquire items of varying rarities with randomly generated attributes.
+The player character has numerous equipment slots, all of which can host items that benefit their various stats and attributes.
+* Sell items, heal, and gamble in town.
+The player has a fixed number of items they can carry, health regeneration is limited, as are potions, so returning to town will be a necessity.

 ## Visual Mock-Up
 Here's a rough sketch of what the game will look like.